 Accounts: All access to Azure Storage is done through a storage account.
 For more information about storage accounts, see Storage account overview.

-All access to Azure Cosmos DB is done through a Table API account.
-See Create a Table API account for details creating a Table API account.
+All access to Azure Cosmos DB is done through an Azure Cosmos DB for Table account.
+For more information, see Create an Azure Cosmos DB for Table account.

 Table: A table is a collection of entities.
 Tables don't enforce a schema on entities, which means a single table can contain entities that have different sets of properties.